Member FDIC FDIC-Insured—Backed by the full faith and credit of the U.S. Government

 A budget gives your money a purpose

 2. List your monthly expenses.
-It is important to start with your essential expenses that are roughly the same every month such as housing, utilities, and transportation.
-Then estimate what you will spend based on past spending, such as gas and groceries.
-When you are first starting, this can be difficult to guess, but don’t get discouraged.
+Start with your essential expenses that are roughly the same every month such as housing, utilities and transportation.
+Next, identify additional categories that require budgeting, such as gas and groceries, by reflecting on your past spending habits.

-4. Subtract your expenses from your income.
-Once you understand what your expenses are every month, subtract that from your income.
+3. Subtract your expenses from your net income.
+Once you understand what your expenses are every month, subtract that from your net income.
 This will determine what you have left to put towards debt or into a savings account.
-If your expenses are more than your income, reevaluate your expenses.
+If your expenses are more than your income, reevaluate where you can cut expenses.

 Let’s review: